-A very common question is whether it’s okay to put toys or aquariums in your baby’s crib.
+A very common question is whether it’s okay to put toys, baby mobiles, or aquariums in your baby’s crib.
 The concern is that baby won’t sleep and would rather play with her toys.
 This article will discuss whether there is concern about having toys in your baby’s crib and how it may or may not affect your baby’s sleep.

 Last week, I talked about how you can develop positive sleep associations with your baby by giving them a toy such as The Leap Frog Hug and Learn or a Crib Aquarium.
 But, will your baby or toddler play with it too much rather than sleep?